Grupo Financiero Inbursa (OTCMKTS:GPFOY) Hits New 12-Month Low at $4.50

 Grupo Financiero Inbursa, S.A.B. de C.V.
-(OTCMKTS:GPFOY)’s share price hit a new 52-week low on Tuesday .
-The company traded as low as $4.50 and last traded at $4.50, with a volume of 0 shares trading hands.
+(OTCMKTS:GPFOY)’s stock price reached a new 52-week low on Monday .
+The company traded as low as $4.50 and last traded at $4.50, with a volume of 0 shares changing hands.
 The stock had previously closed at $4.50.

 About Grupo Financiero Inbursa (OTCMKTS:GPFOY)